 So here's the pop quiz to see if you've got printing down pat.
 The numbers are intentionally hard too. <grin> The next paragraph needs to be perfectly clear if printing is not to be a mystery.

 You have a film scanner, and you scan a 35 mm slide which is 36x24 mm, which converts to 1.42 x 0.94 inches (actually it comes out a little smaller, the cardboard slide mount limits it a bit, but I'll ignore that here, it just gets in the way).
 You scan it at 1000 dpi 100% scale and get an image size of 1420x940.
 You expected that, right?
 Then you print it, and it prints as 1.42 x 0.94 inches.
 You expected that too, right?
 But that's kinda small, and 1000 dpi is way much for your printer, which likes say 150 dpi best.
 So you scale the image to 150 dpi by resetting the printing resolution number from 1000 to 150 dpi.
 Then you print it and it prints at 9.5 x 6.3 inches at 150 dpi resolution.
-And of course, you expected that too?
+And you expected that too?
 It's because 1420/150 = 9.5 inches and 940/150 = 6.3 inches.

 You could have done this when you scanned the image too.
 The scale factor was 1000/150= 6.3.
 Set the resolution to 150 dpi, whatever your printer likes best.
 Set the scaling factor to 630%, whatever number causes the Output size to show 9.5 x 6.3 inches, or whatever size you want.
 This is then how the scan will print.

 Scanning and printing color prints is exactly the same as film, only the numbers are different.
 In case this might be causing any concern, I'll say it all again, for color prints: You scan a 6x4 inch color print at 200 dpi 100% scale and get an image size of 1200x800.
 You expected that, right?
 Then you print it, and it prints as 6 x 4 inches.
 You expected that too, right?
 But that's kinda small, so you scale the image to 150 dpi by resetting the printing resolution number from 200 to 150 dpi.
 Then you print it and it prints at 8 x 5.3 inches at 150 dpi resolution.
-And of course, you expected that too.
+And you expected that too.
 It's because 1200/150 = 8 inches and 800/150 = 5.3 inches.
 The size increase ratio 8/6 inches is equal to 200/150 dpi (inversely).
 For better printers, we cannot go much lower than 150 dpi, or we start seeing less detail.
 For scanning color prints, we cannot beneficially go much over 200 dpi.
 So scanning prints is much more limiting than scanning film.

 Image programs vary.
 No one program does everything best, they each have different strengths and weaknesses, and you will likely use more than one.
 Each one handles printing differently.
 Sometimes the tools are rather strange, and hard to interpret.
 Simple programs typically do not offer scaling,. but most image programs do provide a menu to set printing resolution.
 But it is not always clear.